cncf-projects/org-admin/README.md

-# CLOWarden governs Access Control for repos in the cncf-tags org
+# CLOWarden governs Access Control for repos in the cncf-projects org

 Access to repos in the cncf-tag org is governed [CLOWarden][clo-warden-src-ref]